karpathy/karpathy.github.io/_posts/2014-07-01-switching-to-jekyll.markdown

 - Wordpress is dynamically rendered with **.php**.
 There are really only few niche applications where this is necessary.
 Dynamic code execution exposes your blog to hackers and exploits: zero-day attacks, viruses, etc. My own blog was hacked ~2 months ago and all my posts had been infected with spammy content that kept re-inserting itself magically when I removed it.
 - Wordpress is popular among the masses of people who don't know any better, and therefore attracts the largest amount of spammers.
 - Your posts are stuck forever in an ugly, Wordpress-specific SQL database (ew).
 You can't easily import/export posts.
 You do not really own your content in raw and nimble form.
+- Wordpress is blocked in China.

-> Wordpress is a bloated, slow, vulnerable, closed mess.
+> Wordpress is a bloated, clunky, slow, vulnerable, closed mess.

 ### Jekyll <3